Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

     for (int i = 0; i < 4; i++) {
       // Dynamic_cast is not allowed in device code so we use static_cast and yes I
       // know that is a real code smell here but the objective is to write the code
-      // in a weekend so I don't want to search for a better architecture now sorry. delete static_cast<Sphere*>(d_list[i])->material;
+      // in a weekend so I don't want to search for a better architecture now. delete static_cast<Sphere*>(d_list[i])->material;
       delete d_list[i];
     }